adrienjoly/telegram-scribe-bot/README.md

   - In the `.env` file, replace the default `BOT_TOKEN` value by the Secret Token provided by that bot
   - Also, take note of the name of your bot (ends with `bot`), we'll need it later

-4. Deploy and bind the bot to Telegram
+4. Deploy and bind the bot to Telegram (still from the `functions` sub-folder)
   - `$ npm run deploy` (will upload the source code to your Firebase project)
   - In the `.env` file, replace the default `ROUTER_URL` value by the one printed when deploying (previous step), it must end with `/router/`